 I qualified in 1984 and joined Gordon Dadds from Davenport Lyons, which I joined in 2002.
-My practice focuses on two areas: contentious insolvency (both personal and corporate) for insolvency practitioners, companies and individuals, and commercial litigation.
+Over the 34 years since I qualified, I have built my practice areas into two areas of particular focus: contentious insolvency (both personal and corporate) for insolvency practitioners, companies and individuals, and commercial litigation.
 I have extensive experience of conducting large-scale fraud actions for corporate clients involving pre-action injunctions, international asset tracing, as well as partnership and shareholder disputes.

 I have acted in a number of notable reported cases, including Highbury Pension Fund Management v Zirfin Investments, which made new law in the area of marshalling, and in a variety of cases involving fraud, conspiracy to defraud, knowing receipt of stolen funds and sale of company assets in administration.